Phlipinator/RSVP_Eyetracking_Notes/The index of cognitive activity_Measuring cognitive workload.md

 ## Short Summary ##
 The index of cognitive activity (ICA) is presented, which "provides an important estimate of the levels of cognitive effort of the user" based on measurements of the pupil diameter.
-*For this approach no baseline recording of pupil diameter seems to be necessary.*
+*For this approach no baseline recording of pupil diameter seems to be necessary as similar to [[The Index of Pupillary Activity_Measuring Cognitive Load vis-à-vis Task Difficulty with Pupil Oscillation]] the ICA "measures abrupt discontinuities in the signal created from continuous recording of pupil diameter."*

 ## Interesting Quotes ##
 - "The ICA has several advantages over other techniques that measure changes in pupil dilation.
 First, it does not require averaging over trials or over individuals"